 This Epictetian psycho-biography may be a proximate elaboration of conceptual underpinnings (which one??!!!!! 🙂 🙂 🙂 ) informing his silent retort, but in being merely proximal (at best) shall always itself be confined to paradigms of my own ingenuity.
 A nifty exercise (trick you might say) in emancipatory strategy building, it is, however, lacking in authenticity.
 Dominion has not evaporated for the will of my psychedelic fascinations, but it has caved and is now a path upon which my stride is purposeful.
 One could argue that I have totally misconstrued the Stoic annotation that would seek not counsel in the extrinsic aforementioned references to his comportment, and that insight rests in that disarming, potentially devastating, inward journey unto self.
 A modifying test for self-transformation!
 Right!
 Back on track!
 Why does his silence irk me so?
 Asking why he is silent is to ask the wrong question and to put all the power in his hands.
 Yet, my self-examination is not as it is with Epictetus who would ask: “Is it outside the province of the moral purpose, or inside?”
 For instance, when examining impressions, he counsels: “Go out of the house at early dawn, and no matter whom you see or whom you hear, examine him and then answer as you would to a question.
 What did you see?
 A handsome man or a handsome woman?
 Apply your rule.
 Is it outside the province of the moral purpose, or inside?
 Outside.
 Away with it.
 What did you see?
 A man in grief over the death of his child?
 Apply your rule.
 Death lies outside the province of the moral purpose.
 Out of the way with it.
 Did a Consul meet you?
 Apply your rule.
 What sort of thing is a consulship?
 Outside the province of the moral purpose, or inside?
 Outside.
 Away with it, too, it does not meet the test; throw it away, it does not concern you.
 If we had kept doing this and had exercised ourselves from dawn till dark with this principle in mind —by the gods, something would have been achieved!”

 First, I seek a proper reckoning of the role silence plays in my subjective experience of the truth.
 Being silenced by anyone on some level is experienced as intrusive, offensive, an affront.
 It’s not only that abstractly, theoretically, if you will, that authorial freedom of speech is a basic and fundamental form of autonomy, it is that I experience myself as overridden.
 This is why there is some truth to Epictetus when he claims that ‘we are disturbed not by men and their actions but rather by our own view of them’.
 When I care not for the subject for which I have been silenced, or the person who silences me, I do not experience myself as unfree.
 It is relational then.
 It is in a modality of care that dominion can, however slight, take possession of me.
 My freedom is usurped because his silence is not silent at all.
 The language of silence is only a language at all when it is communicable, communicative.
+Had he not intrusively willed himself back into my life, silence would have weighed into oblivion.
+Instead, it drudged life back into the void, and there we lay vulnerable in discursive limbo as he sought to retreat without even a word: farewell.
 Vulnerability is the penultimate form of trust where one transcends all inhibitions, and is both absolutely free and yet at once unfree as one is totally at the mercy of the other.
 Cowardice?
 Diseased?
 An affront?
 Perhaps.
 It is left to me to be both voice and interpreter.
 It is left to me to delicately abandon my own comportment and delve into the psychical world of the other in search of motifs.
 Shall I be both counselee and counsellor enriching understanding as I go?
 And yet what a turbulent parade of voices that fight for the protagonistic role.
 And here is the essence of my disturbance: I am abandoned, my vulnerability betrayed, to that state of unknowing.
 Freedom is stretched so extravagantly that I find myself ricocheted back against an elastic band.
 Struggling to gain my footing, the experience of unfreedom becomes ever more pronounced, ever more deeply embedded, so that like a beggar I ask for his voice to give me rest; restitution.
 To the test, then.
 It is often said that “the truth shall set you free” and yet driven by the pursuit of truth is my very undoing; it is indeed, the form of dominion over me, where the other is sought to emancipate me from the burden of the unknown.
 Recalibration wants not to be in the know, but to accept that freedom rests in letting go.
 For truth is not in the asking for the why, but only in the how.
 To the Stoics then: habituated exercises inspecting the formulation of questions that guide me in my daily inquisitions shall work to recalibrate and destabilize that insidious paradigm that unbeknownst to me took hold of my comportment and unravelled me.
 As to justice…. 😉 It is not “the high road” I seek; for none is to be found.
 It is my road; a road of endless tribulation.
 Suffering is not anyone’s delight, but alas a life short of suffering in the delicate, messy, attachments I am intimately bound, is no life at all! 🙂 Existential flight is not the cure; it is a curse.
 It is not therein where freedom shall be recalibrated.
 Who shall speak for “me”, then?
 To the self, then!
 A self-reflective exercise such as this finds internal voices in dialogue as the hidden is sought out by that audible, often out-spoken voice, who poses for my-self.
 An authenticating process shall rip the episodic foundation from beneath my feet, and in the process, for now, help to resist those ‘projections which have changed the world into the replica of my own unknown face’.

 This is a fun exchange of views incited by a colleague and friend on Linkedin some time ago.